bwoldemi/LilyTrans/READE.md

-Transport application: Aim to develop an android application for sharing transports
+Transport application: Aim to develop a transport sharing android app